Pierre-Thibault/neo-observer/README.rst

 an observable to receive an event based on its name, sender or both.
 Require Python 2.5 and higher (excluding Python 3).

+2015-06-05: 1.0.1 Dib push the doc on Github.
+No more wiki and wiki project.
+Updated REAME.

 2011-04-19: To remove any ambiguity, adding the same observer again cancel the previous registration.